tuandongoc291196/ADN_LAB/client/src/lib/dataconnect/README.md

   - [*DeleteBooking*](#deletebooking)
   - [*DeleteStaff*](#deletestaff)

-# Generated TypeScript README
-This README will guide you through the process of using the generated JavaScript SDK package for the connector `default`.
-It will also provide examples on how to use your generated SDK to call your Data Connect queries and mutations.

-***NOTE:** This README is generated alongside the generated SDK.
-If you make changes to this file, they will be overwritten when the SDK is regenerated.*

-You can use this generated SDK by importing from the package `@firebasegen/adnlab-connector` as shown below.
-Both CommonJS and ESM imports are supported.

-You can also follow the instructions from the [Data Connect documentation](https://firebase.google.com/docs/data-connect/web-sdk#set-client).

 # Accessing the connector
 A connector is a collection of Queries and Mutations.
 One SDK is generated for each connector - this SDK is generated for the connector `default`.
 You can find more information about connectors in the [Data Connect documentation](https://firebase.google.com/docs/data-connect#how-does).

+You can use this generated SDK by importing from the package `@firebasegen/adnlab-connector` as shown below.
+Both CommonJS and ESM imports are supported.

+You can also follow the instructions from the [Data Connect documentation](https://firebase.google.com/docs/data-connect/web-sdk#set-client).

 ```typescript
 import { getDataConnect } from 'firebase/data-connect';